KenstonPTO/bylaws/README.md

 ## BUILDING PTO GENERAL BOARD
 Each Building PTO Executive Committee shall organize a General Board and supporting committees to carry out the mission of the PTO.
-1. Each Building shall determine the positions and responsibilities of their General Boards.
+1. Each Building Executive Committee shall determine the positions and responsibilities of their General Boards.
-2. The Building Srecretary is responsible for maintaining a list of all current General Board positions and members.
+2. The Building Secretary is responsible for maintaining a list of all current General Board positions and members.
-3. Changes or additions to the Board and/or Board position responsibilities must be approved by the Building Executive Committee.
+3. Changes or additions to the Board and/or Board position responsibilities must be approved by vote of the Building Executive Committee.
-4. Only members of the PTO in good standing shall be eligible to serve in any Board position.
+4. Only members of the PTO in good standing shall be eligible to serve in any General Board position.

 ## BUILDING PTO COMMITTEES
-Where appropriate, Board members may create committees to execute the work of the PTO.
+Where appropriate, Building PTO may create committees to execute the work of the PTO.
 The corresponding chairperson shall report the work of the committee to the Building Executive Committee and General Board.
 1. The Committee Chairperson shall present a plan of work to the President for approval and shall adhere to the budget and all treasury policies in these by-laws.
 2. Each Building Committee shall have a corresponding line item in the Building Budget.
 3. The Committee Chair is responsible for maintaining a proactive understanding of their remaining budget through coordination with the Building Treasurer.
 4. The Building President shall be a member ex-officio of all committees.

 ## BUILDING PTO EXECUTIVE COMMITTEE ELECTIONS
-Building PTOs shall elect their own Executive Committees according to a schedule and transparent process defined by PTO Council.
+Building PTOs shall elect their own Executive Committees.
 The results of the election will be presented to the PTO Council at the next meeting for Council review and approval.
+The process for Elections is as follows:
 1. No later than February 1st, the current Building Executive Committee will identify which Executive Officer positions will be vacated the subsequent school year.
 Open positions will then be announced via email to the Current Board and the Preceding School’s current board for nominations.
 2. At the regular March meeting of the Building PTO and the Preceeding Building's PTO, the open positions will be announced and nominations saught.
 3. Nominations should be provided to the President.
 Self-nominations will be accepted.
 Nominees must be approved by the Building Principal and PTO Council.
 In addition, the President will contact each nominee to determine their willingness to serve.